Returns

 HotWax recognizes this attribution and processes the order accordingly.

-To handle the additional payment, HotWax creates a Customer Deposit in NetSuite.
+To post the additional payment, HotWax creates a Customer Deposit in NetSuite.

 Suppose a customer initiates a return for a $100 item and chooses to exchange it for a $150 product.
 Loop processes the exchange, and Shopify records the new order with an additional $50 payment.
 The order notes include the upsell attribution.
 HotWax reads these notes, identifies the upsell, and generates a Customer Deposit for $50 in NetSuite, helping maintain accurate financial records.